 Recently, the U.S. Department of Education announced actions to help incarcerated individuals access educational programs as part of the broader efforts to support reentry and empower formerly incarcerated people.
 This was passed under the Trump-Pence administration and implemented under the Biden-Harris administration.

 A vital component of these efforts is the reintroduction of Pell Grants for incarcerated individuals, which have been shown to have a significant impact on reducing recidivism and helping formerly incarcerated individuals successfully reintegrate into society.
+The Pell Grant program is a Federal grant for students with financial need, which has recently been expanded to include individuals enrolled in participating programs while in prison.
+This is a huge step forward to breaking the cycle of recidivism and helping incarcerated people successfully re-enter society.

 Education has been proven to be an effective way to combat recidivism.
 The Northwestern Prison Education program reports a “43% reduction in recidivism rates for those prisoners who participate in prison education programs.”
 By gaining skills relevant to today’s workforce, incarcerated people are more likely to have a successful re-entry to society.